Dishvola/team-code-checker/README.md

 			    `phpcs -i` - Result like - "The installed coding standards are PEAR, Zend, PSR2, MySource, Squiz, PSR1, PSR12, Drupal and DrupalPractice".

+3) NOTE!
+You can use option `-n` for skip code checking step.
+Example `git commit -n -m "Commit message"`.
+Use it only for deploy vendor libraries, contrib moduels or updated generated features code. __Keep in mind, all your custom code shoud be checked!!!__

 4) Now you can do your work much better!
 Please try add some code with error to the php or js file for example and then create commit.

 # Examples for fix old code.